gracelang/language/spec.md

 When executed, an object constructor (or trait or class declaration) creates a new object with no attributes, and binds it to `self`.
 Next, the attributes of all _parent_ objects (created by any 'inherit' or 'uses' clauses), and any local declarations, are added to the new object: local declarations override parental declarations.
-It is a _trait composition error_ for the same attribute to come from more than one parent, and not to be overridden by a local definition.
+It is a _trait composition error_ for the same concrete attribute to come from more than one parent, and not to be overridden by a local definition (all attributes are concrete unless annotated `is abstract`; abstract attributes must have empty bodies).
 Finally, the initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with local declarations.
 (Note that used traits contain no executable code.)
 Initialisers for all `def`s and `var`s,
 and code in the bodies of parents,